HISTORY OF THE CHURCH

 CREATING A STRONG FOUNDATION

 In 1987, several notable things occurred.
-First, in April 1987, Pastor Rick Owen resigned to enter the foreign mission field in Africa.
+First, in April 1987, Pastor Rick Owen resigned to enter the international mission field in Africa.
 In July - after 3 years of service in Sabinal - Pastor James Holt returned to Comfort Baptist Church as pastor.
 Also, in April, the first Church Council was formed, and they immediately began work on an operations manual for the church, as well as drafting the church’s first constitution and by-laws, which were then adopted in September of that year.
 These became the foundation for a restructured constitution and by-laws for the church that were adopted in October 1998.